k7n4n5t3w4rt/GoodThing/README.md

 ## Preact w/ ES Modules

-The React peoples are still [messing around deciding what to do about es6 modules](https://github.com/facebook/react/issues/11503), which is pretty weird in 2020.

 I'm using Preact because it already has ES modules and [Snowpack](https://www.snowpack.dev/) to copy them up to the `/web_modules` directory for accessibility from the front end.

 ```